cedadev/jasmin-workshop/exercises/ex00/README.md

    ```
    where `<path>` is wherever you saved your key (see above: this can vary by platform).

+   Alternatively, making another copy of the private key file (and deleting the original) can help.
+You can still re-extract the original from the training account credentials you were sent.

 2. Agent refused connection

    Sometimes this message is displayed, but as long as your key is listed when you do `ssh-add -l` then the command has worked.

 3. "Could not open a connection to your authentication agent" or "Error connecting to agent: No such file or directory"

    This means that the agent is not running, for some reason.
-If you can't out why, having checked the instructions above for your platform, you can start it manually with
+If you can't work out why, having checked the instructions above for your platform, you can start it manually with

    ```
    $ eval $(ssh-agent -s)
    agent pid 1234    # or some similar output
    ```

    You can then load your key as described above with the `ssh-add` command.
 Loaded this way, the key may or may not persist between sessions.

 4. Not prompted for your passphrase when MobaXterm restarts (having specified the location of your key)